Donghai Bridge

 Donghai Bridge (Chinese: t 東海大橋, s 东海大桥, p Dōnghǎi Dàqiáo, Wu Tonhe Dujiau lit.
-"East China Sea Bridge") is a Chinese bridge counted among the longest cross-sea bridges in the world.
+"East Sea Bridge") is a Chinese bridge counted among the longest cross-sea bridges in the world.
 It was completed on December 10, 2005.
 It has a total length of 32.5 km and connects mainland Shanghai's Pudong New Area with the offshore Yangshan Deep-Water Port in Zhejiang's Shengsi County.
 Most of the bridge is a low-level viaduct.
 There are also cable-stayed sections to allow for the passage of large ships, the largest with a span of 420 m.
 Donghai Bridge is part of the S2 Hulu Expressway.

 The bridge has a long and narrow speedway and does not allow vehicles that do not meet the weight requirements.

 Projects

-On 29 January 2014, Shanghai's urban planning authorities announced that they would build a second bridge combining road and rail to help meet growing transport demands for the Yangshan deep-water port.
+On 29 January 2014, Shanghai's urban planning authorities announced that they would build a second bridge combining road and rail to help meet growing transport demands for the Yangshan Deep-Water Port.
 Plans from 2019 show that this second bridge is proposed to connect Shanghai to Ningbo via Yangshan port.